engrebecca/react-portfolio/README.md

 * [React](https://reactjs.org/)- JavaScript library for building user interfaces
 * [Express](https://expressjs.com/)- back end web application framework for Node.js for building web applications and APIs
 * [Node.js](https://nodejs.org/en/) - JavaScript runtime environment that executes JavaScript outside the web browser
-* [Bootstrap](https://getbootstrap.com/) - used to create the mobile responsive layout
+* [Reactstrap](https://reactstrap.github.io/) - used to create components for a mobile responsive layout
 * [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) - used to create the structure of the page
 * [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) - used to style HTML elements on the page
 * [AOS Library](https://michalsnik.github.io/aos/) - Animate on Scroll library used to animate images and cards when a user scrolls